Copal Blanco (Oaxaca) - 2 oz. Fresh and Fragrant!

-The finest Copal Blanco we have ever seen.
-Clean fresh, sticky and so aromatic.
-It comes directly from the family who harvests it in the traditional manner.
+This is some of the finest Copal Blanco we have ever seen.
+Clean fresh, and so aromatic.
+It comes directly from those who harvest it in the traditional manner.

 This copal is of high-grade quality.
-Clean with little to no tree residue (pieces of leaves, bark, insects, etc...)
+Clean and pure with little to no tree residue or bark.

-This copal is sustainable, pure, high-grade, and unprocessed.
-Used in ceremonies throughout America for hundreds of years, it has been essential in not only ceremonies but also for medicinal uses.
+This copal is sustainable, pure, and unprocessed.
+Used in ceremonies throughout the Americas for hundreds of years, it has been essential in not only for use in ceremonies, but also for medicinal uses.

 It is believed that the smoke of the copal blanco purifies the person's energy, environment, and it is a way to communicate with those not present among us any longer.
 The copal resin looks like tears when coming out of the cuts from the tree during the collection process.
 It is also an offering from the tree.
 In ancient times, copal was burned at least twice a day; in the morning and evening as offerings to the sun.